vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/01_Early_Studies_19862000.md

 11 JESI III, 184.
 The seal is damaged; the upper half contains the image of a bull, ‘the lower half bears a legend in one line consisting of four letters which may be read as śrīpurus.ah.’.

 12 As reported above, n.
 6 on p.
-238, another incomplete inscription of this dynasty is said to have been found in B¯urhīkhar, adjacent to Malhar; it is in the possession of an inhabitant of Malhar (Bajpai & Pandey 1977, 23).
+238, another incomplete inscription of this dynasty is said to have been found in Būrhīkhar, adjacent to Malhar; it is in the possession of an inhabitant of Malhar (Bajpai & Pandey 1977, 23).
 In their excavation report these authors argue in favour of the identity of Malhar and Sarabhapur, and in my view they have established ´ that of all possible candidates Malhar holds the best claim of being the ancient capital of the Sarabhapurīya kings, by virtue of its being the major findspot of inscriptions and ´ its possession of a wealth of archaeological material, only comparable to that of Sirpur (op. cit.
 26 ff.).

 13 Chhabra in EI XXVII, 132.
 Mirashi (CII V, 82) remarks about the inscription of the 2nd regnal year: ‘They resemble in some respects those of the Poona Plates of Prabhāvatīguptā, which also are of the same nail-headed variety, but unlike the latter, they do not contain any admixture of the northern letters.’

 14 Bosma 2018, 22 ff. argues that Bharatabala and the sāmanta Indrabala are one and the same persoṇI consider this a plausible hypothesis.
-It would make S¯urabala the fourth, ´ missing, son of Indrabala.
-That Indrabala had a fourth son, in addition to Nannarāja, ¯Iśānadeva and Bhavadeva, seems to follow from the Mālinī verse 19 of the Ara˙ng Stone ¯ Inscription of Bhavadeva Raṇakesarin and Nannarāja (JRAS 1905, 626; Shastri 1995 II, 97), which is only partly leggible:
+It would make Sūrabala the fourth, ´ missing, son of Indrabala.
+That Indrabala had a fourth son, in addition to Nannarāja, Īśānadeva and Bhavadeva, seems to follow from the Mālinī verse 19 of the Ara˙ng Stone ¯ Inscription of Bhavadeva Raṇakesarin and Nannarāja (JRAS 1905, 626; Shastri 1995 II, 97), which is only partly leggible:

 suvihitavr. s.a ˘ ˘ , ˘˘˘˘˘˘ ˘ ˘ |